-For those with commercial real property located in one of the communities on the list, you should know that a representative of the municipality may contact you in the coming months to schedule a meeting to avoid errors in recording the physical characteristics and condition of your property.
+For those with commercial real property located in one of the communities on the list, you should know that a representative of the municipality may contact you to schedule a meeting to avoid errors in recording the physical characteristics and condition of your property.

 A revaluation notice containing the proposed new assessment of your property will be mailed in the latter part of this year.
 The notice usually includes an invitation to attend an informal hearing with the revaluation company or the assessor's office to discuss the new assessment which should represent 70 percent of the fair market value of your property.

 Each new assessment should be reviewed carefully.
 Even if your assessment has not increased substantially, a challenge may be in your best interest if property or market conditions warrant a lower value.
 We find that we have the most leverage to negotiate satisfactory results for our clients during the informal process.